zechnkaas/powershellscripts/README.md

+# Azure

-# powershellscripts
+# Home Assistant
-just some powershell scripts i shared
+some scripts related to Home Assistant